 That was a side I never heard much about from the players I had talked to.
 But he felt it affected many a game.
 Taibu talks about sledging and how it affected him, he quotes some of his favourite sledges and how he also started doing it but then was reprimanded by one of his coaches who encouraged him to speak with the bat.

 Based on what he discusses about the games they played, of which some they came agonisingly close to winning, but did the proverbial “snatching defeat from the jaws of victory”, it’s clear that there really wasn’t much difference between the teams of old and the current teams.
 They were mediocre mostly and I can argue the current crop of players are much more talented than the previous bunch.

-The culture of mediocrity continued and we always lacked a certain hunger and Taibu points to that in away.
-One such game he mentions, I remember we came from church and heard score was 115/5 and naturally we assumed it was Zim fading as usually.
-The joy we felt when we walked into Harare Sports Club to find we Had New Zealand 115/5!
+The culture of mediocrity continued and we always lacked a certain hunger and Taibu points to that in a way.
+One such game he mentions, I remember we came from church and heard the score was 115/5 and we naturally assumed it was Zim failing as usually.
+The joy we felt when we walked into Harare Sports Club to find we had New Zealand 115/5!
 But we seemed to bring all the bad luck as NZ went on to score a massive 400 runs on the first day!

 Taibu also discusses how he met his wife Loveness and his obvious love for her.
 She features a lot and was a guiding voice for him though his stubbornness comes through well.
 She went through a lot with him and she is definitely his pillar of strength.